 A commemorative inscription on a tomb or mortuary monument such as a gravestone in order to praise the deceased.

 This poetry type is written in honor of newlyweds (or for before the wedding).

 Rhymed or unrhymed lines that have no set metrical pattern.

 Created by taking words, phrases, and passages from other sources and re-framing them by adding spaces, lines, or by altering the text with additions or subtractions.

 A lyric which arose in Urdu.
 It contains between 5 and 15 couplets.
 Each couplet makes up its own poetic thought but is linked in rhyme that is established in the first couplet and continued in the second line of each pair.
 The lines of each couplet are equal in length.
 Themes are usually connected to love and romance but not necessarily.
 The closing signature often includes the poet’s name or allusion to it.

-Depicts a peaceful, idealized country scene or may be a long poem telling a story about heroes of a bye gone era.
+Depicts a peaceful, idealized country scene or could be a long poem telling a story about heroes of a bye-gone era.

 A long narrative poem, especially one sung by medieval minstrels.